things to do in niagara on the lake

 • Lots of wineries, which are close enough to bike or walk to from the downtown

-It’s unlike any other place in Canada and is by far one of our cutest small towns in Ontario.
+Niagara on the Lake is one of the oldest towns in Canada, and is by far one of our cutest small towns in Ontario.

 Best Things to Do in Niagara-On-The-Lake